ahmadreza-log/daily-dev-jokes/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: How did the Coder CEO build his company headquarters?
+> Question: Why did the private classes break up?
 >
-> A: By calling the Constructor();
+> Answer: Because they never saw each other.

 > — ahmadreza-log